-David Graham has more than 15 years’ experience researching and working in low-power electronics, signal processing and bio-inspired electronic systems.
+David Graham, Ph.D. has more than 15 years’ experience researching and working in low-power electronics, signal processing and bio-inspired electronic systems.
 He has been awarded numerous patents and has published numerous papers in these areas.
-David is also an associate professor in the Lane Department of Computer Science and Electrical Engineering at West Virginia University.
+Dr. Graham is also an associate professor in the Lane Department of Computer Science and Electrical Engineering at West Virginia University.
 He was a recipient of the National Science Foundation CAREER Award in 2012, the West Virginia University Established Career Innovator Award in 2013, and the West Virginia University Foundation Outstanding Teaching Award in 2017.
-David received his Ph.D. in Electrical and Computer Engineering from Georgia Institute of Technology, where he created a silicon model of the human cochlea.
-He also received M.S. and B.S. degrees from Georgia Tech and a B.A.from Covenant College.
+He received his Ph.D. in Electrical and Computer Engineering from the Georgia Institute of Technology, his M.S. and B.S. from the Georgia Institute of Technology, and his B.A.from Covenant College.

 Glen Clark brings more than 20 years of experience in the design, development, and commercialization of analog integrated circuits and software engineering to Aspinity.
 Prior to joining Aspinity, Glen was the corporate VP and GM of the analog products group at Cadence Design Systems where he steered product design and development, articulated the roadmap, and directed strategic planning for the company’s industry-leading analog IC platform.
 Mr. Clark has also held several leadership positions in research and development and software engineering at Cadence, Neolinear, and General Motors.
 He received his M.S. in Electrical and Computer Engineering from Carnegie Mellon University and his B.S. in Electrical Engineering and Computer Science from Duke University.